Cutaiar/obsidian-song-links/README.md

 # Obsidian Spotify Links

+> ❤️ Thank you to the ~70 users who have downloaded this plugin.

+> ❗️ We are waiting on a [Quota Extension](https://github.com/Cutaiar/obsidian-spotify-links/issues/5) from Spotify to make it publicly available.
+Until then I can manually authorize your account.
+Please reach out to me at [`dmcutaiar@gmail.com`](mailto:dmcutaiar@gmail.com).

 For those that get inspired to write by music, a small plugin connecting Spotify to [Obsidian.md](https://obsidian.md/).

 Adds an `Insert song link` command to the palette which inserts a link to the song currently playing on your Spotify.
 [Demo](https://www.youtube.com/watch?v=Qzs3ssqKk2Y)